SoftUni/Programming-Basics-Book-Python-EN/chapter-03-simple-conditions.md

 ## Debugging - simple operations with a debugger

-To date, we have written quite a lot of code and oftentimes there were mistakes, were there?
+So far, we have written quite a lot of code and oftentimes there have been mistakes, haven't there?
 Now we can show you a tool to make finding mistakes easier.

 ### What is "debugging"?

 **Debugging** is the process of "**attaching**" to a program's execution, which allows us to follow closely the execution of our program.
-We can follow **line by line** the events in our program, what is its evaluation route, what are the intermediate values of the declared variables at each step of the execution, among other useful information and thus allowing us to locate errors - the so-called **bugs**:
+We can follow **line by line** the events in our program, what its evaluation route is, what the intermediate values of the declared variables at each step of the execution are, among other useful information and thus allowing us to locate errors - the so-called **bugs**:

 ![](/assets/chapter-3-1-images/00.Debugging-01.png)
 ![](/assets/chapter-3-1-images/00.Debugging-02.png)